 Groundcover: Kinnikinnick, Bunchberry, Wild Ginger

-Shrubs & Trees: Douglas Spiraea, Pacfic Rhododendron, Tall Oregon Grape, Snowberry, Twinberry, Beaked Hazelnut, Western Red Cedar, Oceanspray, Maple (Rocky Mountain & Vine), Shore Pine, Red Osier Dogwood, Currants (Red Flowering & Golden), Goat’s Beard, Paper Birch, Mock Orange
+Shrubs & Trees: Douglas Spiraea, Pacfic Rhododendron, Tall & Low Oregon Grape, Snowberry, Twinberry, Beaked Hazelnut, Western Red Cedar, Oceanspray, Shore Pine, Red Osier Dogwood, Pacific Ninebark, Currants (Red Flowering & Golden), Goat’s Beard, Paper Birch, Mock Orange, Rose (Nootka & Peafruit)

-Wildflowers: Bleeding Heart, False Lily of the Valley, Inside Out Flower, Common Monkeyflower, Nodding Onion, Penstemon (Rocky Mountain & Cutleaf), Lupine (Sicklekeel & Large Leaf), Western Coneflower, Yellow Wood Violet
+Wildflowers: Blanketflower, Bleeding Heart, Fringecup, Hedge Nettle, Inside Out Flower, Nodding Onion, Penstemon (Rocky Mountain & Cutleaf), Lupine (Sicklekeel & Large Leaf), Roundleaf Alumroot, Sunset Hyssop, Western Columbine, Western Coneflower, Yellow Wood Violet

 SHADE LOVING OPTIONS: